 Mt French Walks

-As well as the beautifully wooded campsites at Frog Buttress, there are also a couple of great short walks at Mount French.
+As well as the beautifully wooded campsites at Frog Buttress, there are also a couple of nice short walks at Mount French.
 The two of them will take you less than an hour and are both worth the 30 minute drive from Lake Moogerah.

 From the carpark, the North Cliff walk to the Logan Lookout is a flat, easy 720m return walk.
 At the lookout there are great views of the surrounding farmland and the distant Main Range.
 The Mee-Bor-Um walk is an 840 metre loop track.
 It is a little uneven in parts but still an easy walk.

 The first lookout is slightly obscured by trees.
 The best views are further along the track at a small, raised platform with a seat on it that has great views across the scrubby heath and hills.
 For our walk in November there were Blue Tiger butterflies everywhere; their vivid blue wings were spectacular!